swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

-# Chapter 13 - Build and publish the model with BentoML and Docker
+# Chapter 14 - Build and publish the model with BentoML and Docker in the CI/CD pipeline

 ## Introduction